-- the AppConnectCordova.ACPolicyState value that represents the success or failure of handling the new authorization status. - Pass the value APPLIED if the app successfully handled the new status.
+the AppConnectCordova.ACPolicyState value that represents the success or failure of handling the new authorization status.
+Pass the value APPLIED if the app successfully handled the new status.
 Otherwise, pass the value ERROR.

-Passing the value UNSUPPORTED is not allowed, because every app must handle authorization status changes. - a string explaining the AppConnectCordova.ACPolicyState value.
+Pass the value APPLIED in the app successfully handled the new status.
+Otherwise, pass the value ERKOR.
+Passing the value UNSUPPORTED is not allowed, because every app must handle authorization status changes.

+a string explaining the AppConnectCordova.ACPolicyState value.
 Typically, you use this string to report the reason the app failed to apply the new authorization status.
 The string is reported in the MobileIron server log files.